Menopause and Bone Health: What You Should Know

 • Family history of osteoporosis or fractures

-• Early menopause (before 45 years of age)
+• Early Menopause (before 45 years of age)

 • Low body weight or small frame